cjbt/Fetch-full-name/README.md

 # Fetch Fullname

 This is a Full stack app that fetches full name in order.
-This project uses Node for the backend using sqlite3 for local database instance.
+This project uses Node.js/express.js for the backend using sqlite3 for local database instance and React.js on the front end.

 ## Local development